anooshaseelm/DIC_Project1_Portfolio/README.md

 shooting crimes reported to the New York City
 Police Department (NYPD) from 2006 to the end of 2019.
+### Data Cleaning of NYPD shooting data
+Data cleaning is an important step in any Data science project.
 ## Exploratory Data Analysis
 ![](/images/image3.png)